polkadot-developers/docs-sandbox/source/docs/reference/frame-pallets.md

 | [`pallet_example`](/rustdocs/latest/pallet_example/index.html) | Demonstrates concepts, APIs, and structures that are applicable for most pallets.
 | [pallet_example_offchain_worker](/rustdocs/latest/pallet_example_offchain_worker/index.html) | Demonstrates concepts, APIs, and structures that are applicable for most offchain workers.
 | [`pallet_grandpa`](/rustdocs/latest/pallet_grandpa/index.html) | Extends the GRANDPA consensus by managing the GRANDPA authority set ready for the native code.
 | [`pallet_identity`](/rustdocs/latest/pallet_identity/index.html) | Enables a federated naming system that allows multiple registrars to be added from a specified origin.
 Registrars can set a fee to provide identity-verification service.
-Anyone can put forth a proposed identity for a fixed deposit and ask for review by any number of registrars (paying each of their fees).
-Registrar judgments are given as an enum, allowing for sophisticated, multi-tier opinions.
 | [`pallet_im_online`](/rustdocs/latest/pallet_im_online/index.html) | Allows validators to gossip a heartbeat transaction with each new session to signal that the node is online.
 | [`pallet_indices`](/rustdocs/latest/pallet_indices/index.html) | Allocates indices for newly created accounts.
 An index is a short form of an address.
 | [`pallet_membership`](/rustdocs/latest/pallet_membership/index.html) | Allows control of membership of a set of `AccountId`s, useful for managing the membership of a collective.